Chaste/chaste-docker/README.md

 ----------

 ### Prerequisites
 Install [Docker](https://www.docker.com/community-edition#/download) and configure it to have at least 4GB of RAM and as many cores as you have (more than four cores will need more RAM).
 On [Linux](https://docs.docker.com/install/#docker-ce) all available RAM and processing cores are shared by default.
+If you use [macOS](https://docs.docker.com/docker-for-mac/install/) you may need to [configure the preferences](https://docs.docker.com/docker-for-mac/#preferences) to increase the available RAM and share any additional areas of the hard disk.
 For [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows) you may be prompted to install Hyper-V, in which case do so.
 Next [configure the preferences](https://docs.docker.com/docker-for-windows/#docker-settings) to increase RAM and select which local drives should be available to containers (e.g. the `C:` drive).
-Similarly, if you use [macOS](https://docs.docker.com/docker-for-mac/install/) you may need to [configure the preferences](https://docs.docker.com/docker-for-mac/#preferences) to increase the available RAM and share any additional areas of the hard disk.
+On Windows, it is also recommended that you [install git](https://www.atlassian.com/git/tutorials/install-git#windows) for tracking changes in your projects and to enable you to build the Docker image directly from GitHub if required.

 *N.B.
 If you don't increase the amount of available RAM from the default 2GB then compilation will fail with strange errors!*